khaled-11/job-finder-bot/README.md

 ### Wit App for NLP

 First, you need a way to understand the user intent easily.
 Create a Wit.ai App and start defining the intents you may need.
 Add entities and traits where applicable.
+Then, train the app with example utterances.
 Finally, write in your code the logic that will handle each intent and it's entities and traits if any.

 ### Database and schema